 1. What is a Governance Statement 1 2.
 The Functions, Responsibilities and Activities of the Local Authority 1 3.
 Any Local Legislation that Confers Powers on the Local Authority 2 4.
 The Bylaws of the Local Authority, including for each Bylaw, its Title, a General Description of it and when it was made 2 5.
 The Electoral System and the Opportunity to Change It 4 6.
-Representation Arrangements, including the Option of Establishing Maori Wards, and the Opportunity to Change Them 5 7.
+Representation Arrangements, including the Option of Establishing Maori Wards, and to Opportunity to Change Them he 4 7.
 Members' Roles and Conduct (with specific reference to the Applicable Statutory Requirements and Code of Conduct) 7 8.
-Governance Structures and Processes, Membership and Delegations 8 10.
-Consultation Policies 28 11.
-Policies for Liaison with, and Memoranda or Agreements with Maori 29 12.
-Management Structure and the Relationship Between Management and Elected Members 30 13.
-Equal Employment Opportunities Policy 31 14.
-Key Approved Planning and Policy Documents and the Process for their Development and Review 31 15.
-Systems for Public Access to it and its Elected Members 33 16.
-Processes for Requests for Official Information 34
+Governance Structures and Processes, Membership and Delegations 9 9.
+Meeting Processes (with Specific Reference to the Applicable Provisions of the Local Government Official Information and Meetings Act 1987 and Standing Orders) 29 10.
+Consultation Policies 30 11.
+Policies for Liaison with, and Memoranda or Agreements with Maori 31 12.
+Management Structure and the Relationship Between Management and Elected Members 32 13.
+Equal Employment Opportunities Policy 33 14.
+Key Approved Planning and Policy Documents and the Process for their Developmen and Review t 33 15.
+Systems for Public Access to it and its Elected Members 35 16.
+Processes for Requests for Official Information 36